|

 The NetModem Client Configuration Window allows you setting different

-security settings for each Virtual COM port you have defined.
-The following Security options are available |
+authentication settings for each Virtual COM port you have defined.
+The following authenticationl options are available |

 The Login Name and password the client provides must match the Windows Credentials information found on either the domain controller used by the NetModem Server, or if a domain controller is not used then it must match a user that is defined on the NetModem Server computer.
-The Password prompt requires you enter a password twice, to confirm that you typed it correctly. |
+In an Active Directory environment, it is best to enter the Login name

-Use Windows Credentials will provide the server with the current user's Windows login information each time a virtual COM port is opened.
+"Use Windows Credentials Is only available in Windows 8 and earlier.
+This will use a "Network provider" to provide the server with the current user's Windows login information each time a virtual COM port is opened.
 NetModem client obtains this information from Windows during the login process.
 After the NetModem Client is installed, the user will need to logoff and then login again before this option will be functional.

 Use Pool Password will provide the server with a password for